Woofer21/Advent-of-Code/README.md

-# Advent-of-Code-2024
+# Advent of Code Solves

-This repository has my solutions for the 2024 Advent of Code puzzles.
+This repository has my solutions for the Advent of Code puzzles.

+Current years include

+- 2024
+  - Days 01-03, both parts